pete-naish/front-end-guidelines/README.md

         }
     }

-Which compiles to the overly-specific
+Which compiles to the overly specific:

     .nav--primary .nav--primary__menu .nav--primary__item {
         color: red;